 Playa Pilar, Cayo Guillermo, Cuba

 Off Cayo Coco is tiny Cayo Guillermo, with its famously long Playa Pilar beach, one of Ernest Hemingway’s favourite fishing spots (the beach gets its name from the writer’s boat, Pilar).
 Fifteen-metre dunes, said to be the highest in the Caribbean, are the spectacular backdrop to super-fine white sand that leads into delightfully warm waters.
-Worth noting: Opening soon nearby is Cuba’s first LGBTQ-friendly 5-star resort, Gran Muthu Rainbow.
+Worth noting: Nearby you’ll find Cuba’s first LGBTQ-friendly 5-star resort, Gran Muthu Rainbow.

 Check out 10 more must-see attractions in Cuba.